 But one of the best ways for me to find my motivation again is to remember why I do what I do.
-My “why” is rooted in helping entrepreneurs build a meaningful legacy that is worth leaving—and living.
+My “why” is rooted in helping entrepreneurs create opportunities through amazing content.
 One of the entrepreneurs I help is myself, so we’re talking about the well-being of my wife, my kids, my business, and my clients.
 That’s huge.
 It keeps me going.

 What’s your “why”?

 But knowing why you go to work in the morning isn’t always enough.
 You need to get your emotions involved, to really feel your “why.”
 That’s where the motivation happens.
 So you need something to trigger that emotion when you need it.